 The Colorado mountains.
 A blanket of snow covering the ground or the chilly wind blowing on the mountain peak.
 Your best friend beside you.
 An adventure ahead of you.
 Those are the key things you need to know to make your Colorado adventure engagement session one you will never forget.
-As a native to the Rocky Mountains and a Colorado adventure engagement photographer, I wanted to share my best tips and advice to make your hiking engagement session successful.
+As two people who were born and raised near the Rocky Mountains and Colorado adventure engagement photographers, we wanted to share my best tips and advice to make your hiking engagement session successful.

 Bring A Jacket.